AmeerPB/homelab/kubeadm/readme.md

 #### Basic steps

+1. Create a (Debian 12) VM from the template and assign static IP (via netplan)
 1. Disable swap on all the master/worker nodes
 1. install containerd on all nodes
 2. install kubeadm on all nodes